-$Used \ to \ create \ WhizzML \ packages \ of \ libraries \ or \ scripts \ based \ on \ the \ information \ of \ the \ metadata. \ json \ file \ in \ the$ package directory.
-See bigmler-whizzml
+Used to create WhizzML packages of libraries or scripts based on the information of the metadata.json file in the package directory.
+See Whizzml subcommand

 Quick Start

 Let's see some basic usage examples.
 Check the installation and authentication sections below if you are not familiar with BigML.